The first six criteria relate to important criteria about the methodology:

 - Has the applicant listed the references or sources of information (in entry form or in resource) used in developing the resource?

 - Was the resource published in the last two years?

-- The next two questions relate to how the resource is disseminated and evaluated.
+- How the resource is evaluated.

-Although these are not mandatory criteria, they are an important part of the development of a high quality resource and applicants should be able to demonstrate that they have implemented or planned effective methods of ensuring their resource reaches their target audience and that its effectiveness is evaluated.
 The reviewer will be asked to answer Yes or No to these questions.
 If they answer Yes, then they will also be asked to rate how well the resource achieves the criteria – whether it is excellent, good or adequate - and a score will be given.
 Guidance is provided to help them make these decisions.

-The questions asked in this part of the review relate to the resource itself.
+The questions asked in this part of the second part of the review relate to the resource itself.
 Almost all of the questions ask for a Yes or No response.
 The reviewer will be able to leave comments.
 Where the question may not be applicable to the resource then the reviewer can choose Not applicable.
 Guidance is available for each question which demonstrates what the question is asking for and may also highlight good practice in that particular area.

 The reviewer will be asked to leave their overall comments for the BMA judging panel.
 These will be seen by the BMA panel only and will not be read by the applicant.
 The reviewer's comments will be used by the judging panel to decide whether a resource should be given an award or shortlisted.